Update to Building Permit fees in the Development and Building Regulations

 Development and Building Regulations - Amendments to Building Permit Fees

-UBC is proposing an update to Building Permit fees in the Development and Building Regulations.
-The proposed update includes a 20% increase to Building Permit fees for projects with construction budgets greater than $50,000.
-The update would be phased in with 10% as of February 12, 2019, and an additional 10% as of January 1, 2020.
+The UBC Board of Governors has approved amendments the Development and Building Regulations to increase Building Permit Fees for projects with construction budgets greater than $50,000.
+Fees will be increased by 10% as of March 1, 2019 and a further 10% as of January 1, 2020.

 UBC undertook a comprehensive development fee review through 2018.
 The review was guided by the following principles: